Zastava Arms: History

-The Government of Serbia invested 9.7 million euros in the factory's modernization in 2017, for the needs of defense industry.
+The Government of Serbia invested 9.7 million euros in the factory's modernisation in 2017, for the needs of defence industry.

-In January 2019, the creation of Zastava Arms USA was announced, which would serve as "exclusive importer and distributor" of Zastava Arms products for the US market.
-As of June 2019, company's debt in taxes increased to 85 million euros, with total debt being at around 145 million euros.
+In 2019, the creation of Zastava Arms USA was announced, which would serve as "exclusive importer and distributor" of Zastava Arms products for the US market.

 Production of firearms in 2020 increased 20%, despite the COVID-19 pandemic.
-The deals made in 2020 were worth 95 million dollars, with buyers mostly from Asia, Africa and the United States.
+The contracts signed in 2020 were worth 95 million dollars, with buyers mostly from Asia, Africa, and the United States.